CUATLAS/DocumentationGuide/README.md

 ### Posting Video
 Video is one of the best ways to communicate your work.
 The best way to include video content is to post the video on [Vimeo](https://vimeo.com/) and embed it into your post.
 The free version of wordpress does not allow you to post video, so using Vimeo is a simple work-around.
 YouTube is another option, we suggest Vimeo because it has a more professional, creative-minded aesthetic and connotation.

 Project videos are one of the best ways to explain your work.
-Here is a terrific example of a project video by TAM student Mike about his Capstone project - [What is ZimVR](https://vimeo.com/248241674)
+Here is a terrific example of a well-produced [project video](https://vimeo.com/248241674) by TAM student Mike about his Capstone project.

 Videos are also a great way to show that you got something working.
-Here is an
+[This post](https://andreacreativetech.wordpress.com/2018/04/16/prototype-2-exploring-microbit/) by TAM Student Andrea has several embedded examples of her tests using a Micro:bit.

 ### Posting Code
 [Github Gist](https://gist.github.com/) is a great option for embedding code into your blog post.
 Gist works well for embedding code snippets.
 For larger programs, it is ideal to link to a Github repository.
 Don’t overload your post with too much code!